Good Samaritan University Hospital: History

 In 1997, the Bishop John R. McGann of the Rockville Centre diocese dismissed the separate boards operating Good Samaritan University Hospital, St. Francis Hospital & Heart Center, Mercy Hospital, and St. Charles Hospital and Rehabilitation Center, and placed the four hospitals under the management of the newly created Catholic Health Services of Long Island in response in changes in the health care industry and in order to aid the poor and needy.

 In 2018, Catholic Health and Good Samaritan University Hospital entered into an agreement with the New York Institute of Technology College of Osteopathic Medicine to expand its number of seats for the college's osteopathic medical students to do medical rotations as well as pursue residencies and fellowships after students graduate.
 The agreement also offered expanded clerkship opportunities at all of Catholic Health Services' six hospitals.

+In September 2022, Good Samaritan University Hospital announced and began building its 7th expansion, the Patient Care Pavilion to the far north.
+The 300,000-square-foot Patient Care Pavilion, which is set to be open in 2024, will host a brand new 78 bed adult enhanced emergency department, allowing the hospital to care for the over 80,000 patients who are admitted into the Emergency department each year.
+There will also be 16 new operating rooms as well as 2 Hybrid operating rooms.
+The new pavilion will also include a private medical surgical unit featuring 36 single patient rooms with the ability to renovate additional floors to increase the number of private rooms to 120.

+The hospital was briefly shown in Netflix's Emergency NYC, episode 2.
+When an emergency pediatric transport team, had to transport a critically ill child suffering from a severe case of RSV to Cohen Children's Medical Center in New Hyde Park.

 Investigation of Richard Angelo, "Angel of Death"

 In 1987, American serial killer Richard Angelo was arrested following a urinalysis which showed elevated levels of Pavulon and Anectine.
 Later testing confirmed by Good Samaritan Hospital determined that Angelo's other victims were also positive for the same drugs.
 The hospital's investigations led to the subsequent charge of Angelo with multiple counts of second-degree murder and the killer's life sentence.